mateuscqueiros/dotfiles/README.md

  echo "0" | ./install.sh
 ```

 After that, restart your machine.
 Open Neovim and let Lazy install the plugins.
-Once possible, open a file and let Mason install the LSPs.
+Once possible, open a file and let Mason install the LSPs (just leave it alone for about a minute).
 Set a colorscheme through `:colorscheme rose-pine`.
 After all downloads finish, quit Neovim and reopen it.
 You are done!

 ## Step by step